Diocese of Charleston: 1843 to 1950

-Pope Gregory XVI in 1843 appointed Monsignor Ignatius Reynolds from the Archdiocese of Baltimore to replace England as bishop of Charleston.
-During his tenure, Reynolds brought stability to the diocesan administration.
-He conducted visitations of the entire diocese, which by 1846 included approximately 12,000 Catholics.
+Pope Gregory XVI in 1843 appointed Ignatius Reynolds from Baltimore to replace England as bishop of Charleston.
+During his tenure, Reynolds stabilized the diocesan administration.
+He conducted visitations throughout the diocese, which by 1846 included approximately 12,000 Catholics.
 Reynolds erased the $14,000 diocesan debt left him by England.
 In 1850, Pope Pius IX erected the Diocese of Savannah, removing Georgia and Florida from the Diocese of Charleston.
 Reynolds dedicated the Cathedral of Saint John and Saint Finbar in Charleston in 1854.
 Reynolds died in 1855.

-In 1855, Pius IX appointed Monsignor Patrick Lynch as the new Bishop of Charleston.
-A fire in December 1861 destroyed the Cathedral of Saint John and Saint Finbar, the bishop's residence, and the diocesan library.
-In addition, the artillery bombardment of Charleston by the Union Army for nearly two years during the American Civil War closed most of the churches and impoverished their congregations.
+In 1855, Pius IX appointed Patrick Lynch of Charleston as the new bishop of Charleston.The Charleston fire of 1861 destroyed the Cathedral of Saint John and Saint Finbar, the bishop's residence, and the diocesan library.
+The siege of Charleston by the Union Army from 1863 to 1865 during the American Civil War closed most of the churches and impoverished their congregations.

-The 1865 burning of Columbia by the Union Army destroyed St. Mary's College, the Sisters' Home, and the Ursuline Convent.
+The 1865 burning of Columbia by the occupying Union Army destroyed St. Mary's College, the Sisters' Home, and the Ursuline Convent.
 By the end of the war in 1865, the diocesan debt exceeded $200,000.
 Lynch began soliciting donations throughout the country to cover the immediate needs of his diocese and to pay off its debt.
-In 1868, Pius IX erected the Vicariate Apostolic of North Carolina, removing the state of North Carolina from the Diocese of Charleston.
-The Diocese of Charleston now consisted of South Carolina.
+In 1868, Pius IX erected the Vicariate Apostolic of North Carolina, removing North Carolina from the Diocese of Charleston.
+The diocese now consisted of only South Carolina.
 Lynch died in 1882.
+The Sisters of Our Lady of Mercy in 1882 opened St. Francis Xavier Hospital in Charleston.It is today Bon Secours St. Francis Hospital.

-Pope Leo XIII appointed Monsignor Henry P. Northrop, then serving as vicar apostolic of North Carolina, to also serve as bishop of Charlotte in 1883.
+Pope Leo XIII in 1883 appointed Henry P. Northrop, then serving as vicar apostolic of North Carolina, to also serve as bishop of Charlotte.
 Northrop gave up his post as vicar apostolic in 1888 to only serve in Charleston.
-When Northrop died in 1916, Pope Benedict XV named Monsignor William Russell as the new bishop of Charleston.
-After Russell's death in 1927, Pope Pius XI appointed Reverend Emmet M. Walsh of the Diocese of Savannah as his successor.
-During his 22-year tenure in Charleston, Walsh erected 25 new churches, four new hospitals, and two vacation camps for youth.
+When Northrop died in 1916, Pope Benedict XV named William Russell as the new bishop of Charleston.
+After Russell's death in 1927, Pope Pius XI appointed Emmet M. Walsh of the Diocese of Savannah as his successor.

+The Franciscan Sisters of the Poor in 1932 purchased the Emma Moss Booth Hospital in Greenville and renamed it St. Francis Hospital.
+It is today the Bon Secours St. Francis Downtown Hospital.During his 22-year tenure in Charleston, Walsh erected 25 new churches, as new hospitals, and two vacation camps for youth.The Sisters of Charity of St. Augustine in 1938 opened Providence Hospital in Columbia.
+It is today MUSC Health Columbia Medical Center Downtown.